khangtictoc/CTF-Writeup-Practice/Pwn/Rootme/App - System/ELF x86 - Format string bug basic 2/README.md

 >>> int(0x3de)
 990
 ```
 - We have to make these value increase continously in our stack so we ensure that **0xef < 0x1be < 0x2ad < 0x3de** and then we use **%hhn** to get 1 byte value to have our desired values.
 (We can use **%hn** if we use the first method - split into 2 parts of 2 bytes).
-Then we calculate the value to add between these bytes to get specific value. ([%n format specifier](https://www.geekforgeeks.org/g-fact-31/)
+Then we calculate the value to add between these bytes to get specific value.
  - We already have 16 bytes address, to get the right value of first byte.
 We pad more **239 - 16 = 223**
  - We already have 239 bytes above, to get the right value of first byte.
 We pad more **446 - 239 = 207**
  - We already have 446 bytes above, to get the right value of first byte.
 We pad more **685 - 446 = 239**